 The law also states that CBD shouldn’t be added to any foods or beverages, nor can CBD makers put any claims on bottles.
-That would go against the FDA, as one letter written by the FDA states that there should be no CBD in food products.
-Because most of the claims were unproven, companies were adding claims such as curing deficit disorders, Alzheimer’s disease, Parkinson’s disease, cancer, and more to sell the product.
+Most of the claims were unproven, companies were adding claims such as curing deficit disorders, Alzheimer’s disease, Parkinson’s disease, cancer, and more to sell the product.
+That would go against the FDA, as one letter written by the FDA states that there should be no CBD in food products or any written claims.

 Production of CBD